zapabob/ROCm/README.md

     * "Polaris 11" chips, such as on the AMD Radeon RX 570 and Radeon Pro WX 4100
   * GFX9 GPUs
     * "Vega 10" chips, such as on the AMD Radeon Radeon RX Vega 64 and Radeon Instinct MI25
+    * Vega 7nm

-ROCm is a collection of software ranging from drivers and runtimnes to libraries and developer tools.
+ROCm is a collection of software ranging from drivers and runtimes to libraries and developer tools.
 Some of this software may work with more GPUs than the "officially supported" list above, though AMD does not make any official claims of support for these devices on the ROCm software platform.
 The following list of GPUs are likely to work within ROCm, though full support is not guaranteed:
   * GFX7 GPUs